Citibank Screwed Up

 The Difference Between the Citibank themeline and an Advertising Tag Line

 The two phrases are often confused and as a result, very few brands have a brand theme-line today.
-Instead, they move as wildly as the wind blows and they change their brand focus as often as they change ad agencies (every 2.3 years).
+Instead, they move as wildly as the wind blows and they change their brand focus.
+They change as often as they change ad agencies (every 2.3 years).

 A brand theme-line is forever.
-It needs to be refreshed to take advantage of sea changes in the market space but it is a strategic element to the brand’s success and promise.
-An advertising tag line is a tactical element that is designed to dimensionalize the brand’s benefit in a specific advertising campaign.
+And, it needs to be refreshed to take advantage of sea changes in the market space.
+But, it is a strategic element to the brand’s success and promise.
+An advertising tag line is a tactical element.
+One that is designed to dimensionalize the brand’s benefit in a specific advertising campaign.

-Developing a Brand Theme-Line
+Developing a Citibank Brand Theme-Line